Darksider3/TIL/Programming/Cpp/cxxtest.md

   }
 };
 ```
-To generate the runner and generate the tests, we have to write first the tests
+To generate the runner and generate the tests, we have to write first the tests.

 To setup our env that we need for the tests, we can use setUp(), which runs before EVERY test, and teatDown() which runs after every.

 Lets name it testHello.hh